google/kctf/docs/local-testing.md

 If you forget to set the right umask, the SDK will warn you.

 ### Install dependencies
-Most people should have `wget`, `curl` and `xxd` installed already, but if you are running on a fresh Debian run:
+Most people should have `wget`, `curl`, and `xxd` installed already, but if you are running on a fresh Debian, run this command:
 ```bash
 sudo apt install xxd wget curl netcat
 ```